Galois/Counter Mode

 GCM requires one block cipher operation and one 128-bit multiplication in the Galois field for each block (128 bits) of encrypted and authenticated data.
 The block cipher operations are pipelined or parallelized; the multiplication operations are pipelined and can be parallelized (either by parallelizing the actual operation, by adapting Horner's method per the original NIST submission, or both).

 Intel has added the PCLMULQDQ instruction, which supports carry-less multiplication used in GCM implementations.[14]
-In 2011, SPARC added the XMULX and XMULXHI instructions, which also perform 64 × 64 bit carry-less multiplication.
-In 2015, SPARC added the XMPMUL instruction, which performs XOR multiplication of much larger values, up to 2048 × 2048 bit input values, producing a 4096-bit result.
+In 2011, SPARC added the XMULX and XMULXHI instructions, which also perform 64 × 64-bit carry-less multiplication.
+In 2015, SPARC added the XMPMUL instruction, which performs XOR multiplication of much larger values, up to 2048 × 2048-bit input values, producing a 4096-bit result.
 These instructions enable fast multiplication over GF(2n) and can be used with any field representation.

 Performance results are published for GCM on a number of platforms.
-Käsper and Schwabe described a "Faster and Timing-Attack Resistant AES-GCM"[15] that achieves 10.68 cycles per byte AES-GCM authenticated encryption on 64-bit Intel processors.
+Käsper and Schwabe described a "Faster and Timing-Attack Resistant AES-GCM"[15] that achieves 10.68 cycles per byte of AES-GCM authenticated encryption on 64-bit Intel processors.
 Dai et al. report 3.5 cycles per byte for the same algorithm when using Intel's AES-NI and PCLMULQDQ instructions.
 Shay Gueron and Vlad Krasnov achieved 2.47 cycles per byte on the third-generation Intel processors.
 Appropriate patches were prepared for the OpenSSL and NSS libraries.[16]

-GCM has been criticized in the embedded world (for example by Silicon Labs) because the parallel processing is not suited for performant use of cryptographic hardware engines.
+GCM has been criticized in the embedded world (for example, by Silicon Labs) because the parallel processing is not suited for performant use of cryptographic hardware engines.
 As a result, GCM reduces the performance of encryption for some of the most performance-sensitive devices.[19]
 Specialized hardware accelerators for ChaCha20-Poly1305 are less complex compared to AES accelerators.[20]

 Security

-GCM is proven secure in the concrete security model.[22]
+GCM is proven to be secure in the concrete security model.[21]
 It is secure when it is used with a block cipher that is indistinguishable from a random permutation; however, security depends on choosing a unique initialization vector for every encryption performed with the same key (see stream cipher attack).
 For any given key and initialization vector value, GCM is limited to encrypting 239−256 bits of plain text (64 GiB).
-NIST Special Publication 800-38D[5] includes guidelines for initialization vector selection and limits the number of possible initialization vector values for a single key.
+NIST Special Publication 800-38D[5] includes guidelines for initialization vector choice and limits the number of possible initialization vector values for a single key.
 As the security assurance of GCM degrades with more data being processed using the same key, the total number of blocks of plaintext and AD protected during the lifetime of a single key should be limited by 264.[5]

 The authentication strength depends on the length of the authentication tag, like with all symmetric message authentication codes.
 Using shorter authentication tags with GCM is discouraged.
 The bit-length of the tag, denoted t, is a security parameter.
 In general, t may be any one of the following five values: 128, 120, 112, 104, or 96.
 For certain applications, t may be 64 or 32, but the use of these two tag lengths constrains the length of the input data and the lifetime of the key.
 Appendix C in NIST SP 800-38D provides guidance for these constraints (for example, if t = 32 and the maximal packet size is 210 bytes, the authentication decryption function should be invoked no more than 211 times; if t = 64 and the maximal packet size is 215 bytes, the authentication decryption function should be invoked no more than 232 times).

-Ferguson and Saarinen independently described how an attacker can perform optimal attacks against GCM authentication, which meet the lower bound on its security.
+Ferguson and Saarinen independently described how an attacker can perform best attacks against GCM authentication, which meets the lower bound on its security.
 Ferguson showed that, if n denotes the total number of blocks in the encoding (the input to the GHASH function), then there is a method of constructing a targeted ciphertext forgery that is expected to succeed with a probability of approximately n⋅2t.
-If the tag length t is shorter than 128, then each successful forgery in this attack increases the probability that subsequent targeted forgeries will succeed, and leaks information about the hash subkey, H. Eventually, H may be compromised entirely, at which point the authentication assurance is completely lost.[23]
+If the tag length t is shorter than 128, then each successful forgery in this attack increases the probability that subsequent targeted forgeries will succeed, and leaks information about the hash subkey H. Eventually, H may be compromised entirely, at which point the authentication assurance is completely lost.[22]

-Saarinen described GCM as weak keys[24], offering some additional analysis into how polynomial hash-based authentication works.
+Saarinen described GCM as having weak keys,[23] offering some added analysis into how polynomial hash-based authentication works.
 More precisely, this work describes a particular way of forging a GCM message, given a valid GCM message, that works with probability of about n⋅2−128 for messages that are n × 128 bits long.
 However, this work does not show a more effective attack than was previously known; the success probability in observation 1 of this paper matches that of lemma 2 from the INDOCRYPT 2004 analysis (setting w = 128 and l = n × 128).
 Saarinen also described a GCM variant Sophie Germain Counter Mode (SGCM) based on Sophie Germain primes.

 See also